The Scoured Spike: Suppression of Indirect Dark Matter Signals by a Hidden Companion

 \subsection{Two-dimensional parameter scans}

-Figure~\ref{fig:heatmap} presents two-dimensional heatmaps of the suppression ratio across the $(m_2,r_2)$ and $(\gamma_{\rm sp},t_{\rm BH})$ planes.
+{ Figure~\ref{fig:heatmap} presents two-dimensional heatmaps of the suppression ratio.
+In the right panel, we vary the system age $t_{\rm age}$, which controls the size of the annihilation core $R_{\rm core}$, while holding the companion lifetime $t_{\rm bin}$ fixed.
+Longer system ages increase $R_{\rm core}$ and thus enhance the sensitivity to scouring at fixed injected orbital energy.
+For simplicity, in this figure we set $t_{\rm bin}=t_{\rm age}$; relaxing this assumption would rescale $r_{\rm scour}$ without modifying the qualitative trends.

 These maps highlight the boundaries of the parameter space where scouring becomes observationally significant ($J_{\rm mod}/J_{\rm sp}\lesssim0.1$).
 The top-left panel shows that only relatively massive and compact companions ($m_2\gtrsim10^4\,M_\odot$, $r_2\lesssim10^2$\,AU) can measurably reduce the annihilation flux in a steep spike.
-The bottom-right panel demonstrates that longer system ages enhance suppression, consistent with the $\Delta E_{\rm DF}\propto t_{\rm BH}$ scaling.
+The bottom-right panel demonstrates that longer system ages enhance suppression, consistent with the $\Delta E_{\rm DF}\propto t_{\rm bin}$ scaling.}